SummerForeverCo/duck-plot/docs/motivation.md

 <CSVPreview fileName="data/athletes.csv" :columns="['name', 'nationality', 'gold', 'silver', 'bronze']" />

-If you want to know the **number of medals by nationality**, you can use DuckPlot to transform and aggregate your data, and render your chart:
+If you want to know the **number of medals by nationality**, you can use DuckPlot to transform and aggregate your data as part of declaring and rendering your chart:

 :::duckplot